Getting started in eCommerce Web Design.

 If you are in the business of selling products, chances are you’d like to sell products online.
-But, where to start?
-Accepting payments and managing inventory on your website is not nearly as complicated as once was.
+But where do you start?
+Accepting payments and managing inventory on your website is not nearly as complicated as it once was.
 As a result, it isn’t prohibitively expensive like in the old days either.
-In fact, it doesn’t have to be expensive at all.
+In fact, it doesn’t have to be expensive at all with eCommerce web design.

 We’ll handle the technical stuff

-First off, to sell products online, we need some kind of database appropriate for the number of individual items you offer.
-That can range from simple to massively complex depending on your business.
-Either way, databases can be messy, so we’ll do all of that for you.
+- First off, to sell products online we need some kind of database appropriate for the number of individual items you offer.
+An eCommerce database can range from simple to massively complex depending on your business.
+Regardless, databases can be messy so we’ll do all of that for you.

-Next, shopping cart.
-Online shopping carts go hand in hand with the database, so we’ll handle that too.
-Most often, for sites with a few dozen to a few thousand SKUs (stock keeping units, or individual products), we use something simple like WooCommerce for WordPress.
-There are others, but like WordPress, WooCommerce is popular and well supported, so we use it a lot.
+- Next is the shopping cart.
+Online shopping carts go hand-in-hand with the database so we’ll handle that too.
+Most often, for sites with a few dozen to a few thousand SKUs (stock keeping units, which simply means your products), we use something simple like WooCommerce for WordPress.
+There are others, but like WordPress, WooCommerce is popular and well supported so we use it a lot.

-For thousands to hundreds of thousands of products, we typically need something more robust.
+- For thousands to hundreds of thousands of products, we often work with something more robust.
 We work with most eCommerce systems like Magento and PrestaShop.
-Which you should choose depends on many factors.
+Which one you should choose depends on many factors.

-Traffic volume, POS integration, security, promotional plans and dozens of other considerations will impact the decision which eCommerce platform to use.
+- Traffic volume, point of sale (POS) integration, security, promotional plans and dozens of other considerations will impact the decision which eCommerce platform to use.
 We’ll help you decide and then take care of everything.

-eCommerce web design will be ours too.
+- We’ll take care of your eCommerce web design too.
 Selling products online is different than simply providing information online.
-Your web design for eCommerce needs to account for different goals and a more complex conversion chain.
-We need to address multiple product views, suggestive selling or related products, discount codes and promotions, shipping selectors and more—all of which must be incorporated into the web design and user interface.
+Your eCommerce web design needs to account for different goals and a more complex conversion cycle.
+We need to address multiple product views, suggestive selling of related products, discount codes and promotions, shipping selectors and more—all of which must be incorporated into the web design and user interface.

 In short, everything that’s technical or involves programming or complex configuration is ours to deal with.
 We’re also happy to take on the “Your eCommerce Tasks” list as well.
 We’ll make the final decision about who does what during planning.